 Increased rainfall and river flows since January 2020 have supported the recovery from the 2017–2019 drought.

-Both planned and held accounts will be at 100% from 1 July 2022, with 334 gigalitres (GL) of the Department of Planning and Environment (the department) and Commonwealth Environmental Water Holder carryover available for the 2022–23 water year.
+Both planned and held accounts will be at 100% from 1 July 2022, with 334 gigalitres (GL) of the Department of Climate Change, Energy, the Environment and Water (the department) and Commonwealth Environmental Water Holder carryover available for the 2022–23 water year.
 Further rainfall could lead to the possibility of additional allocations early in the water year.

 In 2022–23, water managers will target ongoing drought recovery outcomes for native fish, wetland vegetation, waterbirds and flow connection to the Barwon River.